Charmungo98/project1-ivar-the-boneless/README.md

 - Responsive design across all device sizes.

-- Similar color scheme and design throughout all pages to effectively structure, categorise and present the information to the viewers.
+- Similar color scheme and design throughout all pages to effectively disply consistancy and structure throughout the website.

 - Header

 ![Header-image](assets/readme-images/header.png)

  - The header contains a nuetral background image and a responsive navigation bar positioned across the top of the screen.

 - The navigation bar is identical in all pages and contains links to all pages to facilitate navigation across the site.
 It also has a hover effect that changes color to provide feedback to the customer for a better user experience.

 - Footer

 ![Header-image](assets/readme-images/footer.png)

 - The footer includes a smaller version of the logo and link to the business social media channels.

 ### Home Page